 Their origins can be traced back to the late 1700s in Nottinghamshire, England.
-They were first bred by the Duke of Newcastle (along with his gamekeeper), who named the spaniel after his estate, called Clumber Park.
+They were first bred by the Duke of Newcastle (along with his gamekeeper), who named this spaniel dog breed after his estate, Clumber Park.

 Clumber Spaniels were some of the top bird hunters during their hay day.
 And because they were bred for royalty, they maintained popularity within the royal circle for many generations.
 In fact, Edward VII and George V were key breeders for this spaniel.

 The Irish Water Spaniel has had a long history as a top-tier water spaniel.
 Several generations ago, there were just two varieties of spaniel breeds: land and water spaniels.
 But by the mid 19th century, Ireland eventually developed two breeds.

 These Irish spaniels were the South Country Water Spaniel and North Country Water Spaniel.
 Both of which, were crucial in the development of the modern Irish Water Spaniel.
 Even so, the Irish Water Spaniel resembles more of the South Country dog.